carpentries/instructor-training/episodes/05-memory.md

 Our minds can store larger numbers of facts in short-term memory by creating *chunks*, or relationships among separate items, causing them to be remembered as a single item.
-For example, most of us will remember a word we read as a single item, rather than as a sequence of letters.
+For example, most of us will remember a word we read as a single item ("cat"), rather than as a sequence of letters ("c-a-t").
 Similarly, the pattern made by five spots on cards or die is remembered as a whole rather than as five separate pieces of information.

 > ## Improving Short-term Memory with Chunking
 >
 > Repeat the memory exercise you did earlier, but this time,
-> try to form short stories or phrases from the words you see.
+> try to form short stories or phrases, or a visual image, from the words you see.
 >
 > Write the number of words you remembered in the Etherpad.
 > How does this compare with your first attempt?